Trump Administration Turns To South America For Help With Anti-Iran Coalition

 But European leaders have been resistant to the United States "maximum pressure campaign" against Iran.
 Several European nations not want the United States to abandon the pact aimed at curbing Iran's nuclear program.

-French and German have continued to push to make reducing tensions a priority.
+French and German leaders have continued to push to make reducing tensions a priority.

 Heiko Maas, Germany's foreign minister, warned that "the risk of war in the Gulf has not been averted."